dsc-courses/dsc10-2022-fa/syllabus.md

 will hold several office hours throughout the week.

 We are offering both in-person and remote office hours.
-See the [Calendar](../calendar) for the oiffce hours schedule and for details on how to access both types of office hours.
+See the [Calendar](../calendar) for the office hours schedule and for details on how to access both types of office hours.

 Office hours are your chance to ask for general help, clarification on